 James L. Buchal, Complex Civil Litigation Specialist

 I graduated from Harvard College in 1981 with a degree in physics, and from Yale Law School and Yale School of Management in 1985.
-I live on a farm twenty-five miles from Portland, Oregon's largest city, and twenty-five miles from Salem, Oregon's capital.
 With extensive integration of technology into my practice, I can provide large-firm service at much lower rates than large firms charge, while enjoying the benefits of rural living.

 Areas of Experience: